• Programs

 When to Use Te Quiero vs Te Amo

 If you want to tell someone you love them in Spanish, should you say te amo or te quiero?
-Let’s take a closer look at the different uses of these verbs to better understand when to use te quiero vs te amo.
+Let’s take a closer look at the different uses of these verbs to better understand when to use te quiero or te amo.

 The Case for Querer